-In order to qualify your company to transact business in another State, you must register as a foreign Corporation or LLC in that State.
+To qualify your company to transact business in another State, you must register as a foreign corporation or LLC in that state.
 Additionally, most states required a registered agent within each state of qualification.
-LegalFilings can prepare/file all of the paperwork necessary to qualify your business as a foreign Corporation or LLC in any State.
+LegalFilings can prepare/file all of the paperwork necessary to qualify your business as a foreign corporation or LLC in any state.

 Our service fee for a foreign qualification is $75 plus (state qualification and certificate of good standing fees.
-LegalFilings provides providing fast, reliable, and affordable in processing of the foreign qualification documents in any state.
+LegalFilings provides providing fast, reliable, and affordable processing of foreign qualification documents in any state.

 Foreign Qualification refers to the legal permission for a corporation or LLC to transact business in a particular state other than its home state.
 Keep in mind that an entity, whether maintaining an office or seeking clients in another state, can be recognized as an out-of-state or foreign entity and thus will need to obtain Foreign Qualification.
 Without doing so, the company could be subject to fines and penalties.

 Several factors are used to identify if a certain company is doing business in another state.
 Each state has its specific requirements listed in their respective business and professions code.
 Some factors include: